smaouim/smaouim.github.io/_chapters/004-Functions/003-validation.md

 * The `typing` module offers support for type hints
 * These are hints and are not enforced and have no effect on runtime
-  * used by third party tools such as type checkers, IDEs, linters, etc.
+  * used by third party tools such as type checkers, IDEs, linkers, etc.

 ##### Example: